kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 What's more, it turned out that I originally had chosen that key `F8` and used it in connection with `F4` to open Dragon DictationBox.
 Somehow I must have decided that the combination `F9 F10` is much more pleasant than the combination `F8 F10`, which introduced trouble.
 I'm glad I'm back to smooth operations.
 Hallelujah!

+Well, cheered too soon!
+It turned out that the freezing is triggered by one of the AHK keys I have defined, for example

+    #j::           ; find all and display as list
+    Send ^f!l
+    return

+Which looks innocent enough.
+It just says: `Ctrl+f`, then `Alt+l`.

 Digression: Pronunciation <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------